 Bonus Tip: The Black Friday shopping sale is a great opportunity to save big money on your next vacation.
-Search for travel deals happening on Black Friday and Cyber Monday to book a trip during the Christmas holiday or look ahead to 2020.
+Search for travel deals happening on Black Friday and Cyber Monday to book a trip during for 2021.

 You will need to consider the total number of vacation hours remaining according to your most recent paycheck stub, the roll-over policy at your employer, and the list of holidays recognized at work.
 The last two months of the year include a handful of company holidays and with it the opportunity to turn one or two “free” holidays into a full week or two of vacation.
 I’ve compiled a list of all the possible holidays left for the year which may appear on your official List of Holidays, along with advice on how to leverage the holidays to maximize your time off from work.

 You may have read the blog post about Traveling to Europe for Thanksgiving as opposed to staying in the USA for traditional holiday family celebrations.
 Regardless of whether you take time off for family, travel, or enrichment during the Thanksgiving, Christmas and New Year’s holidays, now is when you must put your plans in motion.
 Are all your vacations days and PTO accounted for?

 IMPORTANT: Due to the global pandemic, foreign travel opportunities are sadly quite limited.
 For most it is not advisable to fly to Europe given the entry restrictions or quarantine for Americans.
 Be careful, read the latest COVID-19 safety guidelines for your country and where you hope to visit, and consider postponing end of year vacations to better times.